kubeflow/kfp-tekton/developer_guide.md

     kubectl apply -k manifests/kustomize/env/platform-agnostic
     ```

     Check the new KFP deployment, it should take about 5 to 10 minutes.
-Please be aware that [cache-deployer-deployment](https://www.kubeflow.org/docs/pipelines/caching/) won't be running unless it's deployed on top of the whole [Kubeflow stack](https://www.kubeflow.org/docs/started/getting-started/) with [Cert Manager](https://cert-manager.io/docs/installation/kubernetes/).
+Please be aware that [cache-deployer-deployment](https://www.kubeflow.org/docs/pipelines/caching/) won't be running unless it's deployed on top of the entire [Kubeflow stack](https://www.kubeflow.org/docs/started/getting-started/) with [Cert Manager](https://cert-manager.io/docs/installation/kubernetes/).
     ```shell
     kubectl get pods -n kubeflow
     ```

-    Once all the pods except Cache deployer are running, run the commands below to expose your KFP UI to a public endpoints.
+    Once all the pods except Cache deployer are running, run the commands below to expose your KFP UI to a public endpoint.
     ```shell
-    kubectl patch svc ml-pipeline-ui -n kubeflow -p '{"spec": {"type": "LoadBalancer"}}' kubectl -n kubeflow get service ml-pipeline-ui -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
+    kubectl patch svc ml-pipeline-ui -n kubeflow -p '{"spec": {"type": "LoadBalancer"}}' kubectl get service ml-pipeline-ui -n kubeflow -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
     ```

-    Once you have Kubeflow Pipelines running with Tekton, then install the [KFP-Tekton SDK](/sdk/README.md) and learn about the
+    Now that you have deployed Kubeflow Pipelines with Tekton, install the [KFP-Tekton SDK](/sdk/README.md) and follow
-    [KFP Tekton User Guide](/samples/kfp-user-guide) to start building your own pipelines.
+    the [KFP Tekton User Guide](/samples/kfp-user-guide) to start building your own pipelines.

 ## Development: Building from source code